wf4ever/ro-manager/src/README.md

 ## Revision history

+### Changes for V0.2.12

+* Refactor Minim model and extend checklist evaluation capabilities
+* Fix queries to work with rdflib 4.0.1 and rdflib-sparql
+* Fix some bugs in RODL synchronization and evolution
+* Fix rowebservices handling of URIs containing escaped characters and special characters
+* Fix problems with extended (non-ASCII) characters in checklist query results

 ### Changes for V0.2.11

-* Add RO evolution commands; ro snapshow, ro archive, ro freeze
+* Add RO evolution commands; ro snapshot, ro archive, ro freeze

 ### Changes for V0.2.10